pvu-1864424/extra-credit/README.md

 This is an extra credit project that I did for my Technical Founadtions of Informatics course at University of Washington.
 This project focuses on the suicital rate around the world from 1985 to 2016.

-More information regarding this project can be found at:
+More information regarding this project can be found [here](Report.Rmd)